 Once a tank has been dumped and deep-cleaned, it is a good idea to treat it immediately with a biologically friendly enzyme cleaner.

 Depending on the size of your tank, you normally will dump every three to five days, so you don’t need to add this product every day, but never avoid doing this step because this is what will make future cleanings easier for you and will keep your tank odor free.

 They are quite simple to use.
 Simply toss a packet into your tank and add one gallon of water as well.

 Enzymes work to eat away the sludge that can accumulate on the sides and bottom of the tank.
 They soften it and turn it into liquid so that it can easily flow through your plumbing system and into a sewer.

-They can lodge themselves in your pipes and valves and can be extremely difficult to eliminate.
+Hardened waste items can lodge themselves in your pipes and valves and can be extremely difficult to eliminate.
 These types of issues can become so bad that repair people will have to take parts of your system apart to fix the problems.

 Thus, it is much simpler to add these products following a dump.

 Furthermore, they make tank cleaning much easier and faster.

 There are many products on the market that can be used for this purpose, but I have found that using one such as the product manufactured by that is environmentally friendly is simply the right thing to do.
 Walex

 These cost no more than others, but are equally effective and are just as easy to use.